Early Admissions Frequently Asked Questions

 - I have AP exam scores (3 or above) for English and/or Math.
 Do I still need to complete the English & Math assessments?

-- I passed the EAP testing for English and/or Math (for CSU admissions) in my junior year of high school.
-Do I still need to complete the English & Math assessments?
+- I received a Level 4 on my Smarter Balanced assessments in English language arts/literacy and/or in mathematics in my junior year of high school.
+Do I still need to complete the corresponding English and/or math assessments?

 - What tests are given and why do I need to take them?